 The largest market is in the old town of Spandau and the historic Gendarmenmarkt features unique stalls with glassblowers and origami art.
 Pick up some freshly roasted almonds and stroll around Opernpalais, to buy arts and crafts from across the globe.

-Winter sports are at the top of the agenda too.
+Spend a long weekend in Berlin enjoying the winter sports on offer too.
 Ice skating rinks dot the city, however, toboggan runs are where the action’s at, especially on the slopes of one of Berlin’s highest hills, Teufelsberg.

 Sink into indulgence at a luxury spa if you like, but, if you want to keep going there’s no reason to stop.
 Berlin is known as a party town, along with a centre for performing arts, and the December events calendar is always an explosion of entertainment.